bruceallday/Pong-Rivals/README.md

 `$ npm start`

+Download the project

+Navigate to the project directory

+`yarn start` in your terminal or powershell

 Once you run the start command you can access your project at http://localhost:3000.

 Read more about the [Parcel web application bundler here](https://parceljs.org/).

+## Technologies used
+* HTML5
+* CSS3
+* Javascript ES6
+* Node.js
+* yarn
+* parcel

 ## How to play